shortdark/num-of-posts/post-volume-stats/readme.txt

 Here are the latest screenshots...

 1. Shows the stats for a blog with 3 years of posts.
 2. Shows the draggable AJAX data lists, and highlighted bar of a bar chart.
 3. You can view the stats for each year individually.
 This shows the same blog with stats for one year selected.
+4. The new "Tag" page allows the user to export the data to HTML, but soon it will allow the user to take a more indepth view.

 == Changelog ==

+= 3.0.07 =

+* Export "Tags" data to HTML.

 = 3.0.06 =